-Severe pain and swelling develop suddenly in the testis.
+Severe pain develops suddenly in the testis.
+Swelling soon follows.
 The pain may seem to come from the abdomen, and nausea and vomiting may develop.
 Sometimes fever develops.
 Affected people may need to urinate frequently.

 Doctors may diagnose the condition based on a description of the symptoms and the physical examination findings.
 Alternatively, doctors may use imaging, usually ultrasonography, for diagnosis.

 Untwisting the spermatic cord, usually surgically